nimanooraei97/Text-to-Speech-TTS-Converter/GitHub_Pages_Config.md

 # GitHub Pages Configuration

 ## Setup
-- Enable GitHub Pages in the repository settings.
+- Enable GitHub Pages in the repository settings .
 - Set the source branch to `main` and the folder to `/docs`.

 ## Deployment